The Importance of Early Speech Intervention

 Play skills

-The ability to vocalize back and forth through babbling or other utterances
+The ability to vocalize back and forth through babbling or other sounds

-You may be wondering at what point your child should be meeting these preverbal and verbal communication milestones.
-Check out the helpful milestone chart below broken down by age.
+You may be wondering when your child should be meeting these preverbal and verbal communication milestones.
+Check out the helpful milestone chart below, broken down by age.
 You may not have realized that all of these skills are tied to speech and language development!

 Babbles and makes various sounds